|HOME-NEWS-BIO-TOUR DATES-The JACKS-AUDIO-CD SALES-PROJECTS-CONTACT|

 In Summer of 2009 Bonnie Tyler recorded a stunning new version of the title track, included as part of an album project of highlights of the whole show.

-This show reveals real musical versitility and tackles some tough, contemporary issues of urban family life with intelligence and fun.
+This show reveals real musical versitility and tackles some tough, contemporary issues of modern family life with intelligence, sensitivity and fun.

 To follow its progress, read the synopsis and listen to previews, visit the Cappuccino Girls site.